MaddyGuthridge/CSE-Localtest/readme.md

  - Run autotests
  - Complete submissions

+# This software is archived

+I don't intend to maintain this code anymore.
+If you think it is useful, feel free to use it in your own projects.
+Be warned, it was a first-year project, so it is exceptionally poorly designed, and will need a lot of reworking though.

 # Installation

 1. Ensure you are using MacOS, Linux, or Windows Subsystem for Linux (WSL).